IBM/charts/community/openwhisk/README.md

 * Kubernetes 1.10 - 1.11.*

-* Chart Persistent Volume requirements.
-One of the following must be true:
+* One of the following must be true to satisfy the Persistent Volume requirements for this chart:
    * The Kubernetes cluster supports Dynamic Volume Provisioning and has a default StorageClass defined with an associated provisioner.
    * The Kubernetes cluster supports Dynamic Volume Provisioning and when the chart is deployed, the value `k8s.persistence.defaultStorageClass` is set to a StorageClass which has an associated provisioner.
    * When the chart is deployed, the value `k8s.persistence.enabled` is set to false to disable usage of Persistent Volumes.

-[Add more]
-* Simple bullet list of CPU, MEM, Storage requirements
-* Even if the chart only exposes a few resource settings, this section needs to inclusive of all / total resources of all charts and subcharts.

 ### PodSecurityPolicy Requirements